Victor Andres “Dindo” C. Manhit

 Krystyna Louise Dy

 Krystyna Louise Dy is the External Affairs and Social Media Manager of the Stratbase ADR Institute.
 As the Institute’s digital strategist, she ensures that ADRi is part of online conversations that are relevant to its Programs.
 She launches websites and helps the Institute’s Projects maintain online communities by developing social media content and designing and executing social media plans.

-She is also the Chief of Staff of the Stratbase Group, and a National Youth Coordinator of Democracy Watch Philippines.
+She is also the Chief of Staff of the Stratbase Group, and is the National Youth Coordinator of Democracy Watch Philippines.

 In 2010, she was elected as the President of the Sangguniang Kabataan (Youth Council) Provincial Federation of Isabela, earning her a seat at the Provincial Board.

 She concurrently served as the Treasurer of the Sangguniang Kabataan National Federation until 2013, where she took an active role in pushing for the reform of the Sangguniang Kabataan through her participation as resource person in a series of technical working group hearings at the Philippine Senate.
 The outcome, then called the Youth Development and Empowerment Act of 2014, was signed into law by former President of the Republic Benigno Aquino III in January 15, 2016 as Republic Act No. 10742.

 She received her Bachelor’s degree in Political Science at De La Salle University in 2014, where she was a member of the Political Science Society (POLISCY), the oldest political organization in the university.